Iterable/iterable-swift-sdk/README.md

 [IterableAPI initializeWithApiKey:@"<your-api-key>" launchOptions:launchOptions config:config]
 ```

-For more information, read Iterable's [Setting up iOS Push Notifications](https://support.iterable.com/hc/articles/115000315806-Setting-Up-iOS-Push-Notifications) guide.
+### 3. Set a userId or email

-### 3. Set userId or email
+Once you have an email address or user ID for your app's current user, set

-Once you know the email or userId of the user, set the value.
+`IterableAPI.email` or `IterableAPI.userId`.
+For example:

 > &#x26A0; Don't specify both email and userId in the same session, as they will be treated as different users by the SDK.
 Only use one type of identifier, email or userId, to identify the user.
 *Swift*